marmarachain/marmara-wiki/Getting-Started-with-Marmara.md

     <summary> Linux: </summary>

 ```
-./komodo-cli -ac_name=MCL convertpassphrase "You can create your own keywords and generate a privkey from these whenever needed"
+./komodo-cli -ac_name=MCL convertpassphrase "can create your own keywords and generate privkey from these whenever needed"
 ```
 </details>